Macrometacorp/docs/docs/wu-runbook/troubleshooting.md

 - Check your internet connection.
 Restart all network devices if necessary.
 - Check your remote connection settings for interruptions and [activate remote desktop access](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-allow-access) if it is disabled.
-- Check your IP address.
-Security measures may prevent a public IP address from creating a connection.
-If this is the case, you may need to whitelist your IP address.
 - Change your network settings from public to private.

 ### Why can’t I access workspaces?
 This may result from reasons like an incorrect URL or browser incompatibility.
 To resolve this:

 - Confirm your system meets the system requirements.
-- Check the accuracy of your Workspaces URL.
+- Check the accuracy of the Workspaces URL.
+Check for common errors like typos or misplaced characters in the URL and try again.
 - Contact Macrometa personnel for assistance.

 ### What should I do if my team experiences slow performance accessing the remote workspaces?